jsenv/jsenv-pwa/docs/jsenv-service-worker.md

 > A unique url is an url like `./file-es34578.css` where `es34578` is an hash computed depending on the content of the file.

-If you add an url to `config.manualUrlsConfig` that is not versionned it is fetched from network when service worker updates.
+If you add an url to `config.manualUrlsConfig` that is not versioned it is fetched from network when service worker updates.

 ```diff
 config.manualUrlsConfig = {